CurlyFire/ctf-sandbox/README.md

 The big ball of mud was created with github copilot agent mode using Claude Sonnet 3.5.
 I just wanted to create something that worked without being clean.

 # System use cases
-- As a competitor, I want to sign up for future CTF competitions
+- As a competitor or challenge creator, I want to sign up for future CTF competitions
 - As a competitor, I want to create a team of competitors
 - As a team leader, I want to assign competitors to my team
 - As a team leader, I want to particate in a CTF competition